Wanderer’s Cape Town Township Tour takes visitors on a guided visit to the lesser known but no- less exciting parts of Cape Town.

 In Langa you get the opportunity to visit the arts and crafts centre, try the local beer and mingle with the residents.
 If this isn’t enough we also visit a local hostel and really get to know one of the locals over a cup of tea at their home.

-We then head back to the city for the final leg of our experience where we take a boat trip over to explore the famous Robben Island where Nelson Mandela and many other political prisoners we housed.
+The perfect addition to this day is the Robben Island tour.
+This optional extra which comes at only the cost of the Tour which is R600 then becomes our final leg where we take a boat trip over to explore the famous Robben Island where Nelson Mandela and many other political prisoners we housed.

 The Township tour has got to be our most highly recommended of the lot for so many reasons.
 The only unfortunate part is that over the years we have found some tourists with huge reservations regarding the township tour due to a very misguided moral standing regarding what the tour is about.
 I must assure you that the townships people and the City of Cape Town very much support and encourage this tour as it brings a lot of awareness and much needed cash flow into these lower income areas.